pmb6tz/windows-desktop-switcher/README.md

 **Move** the current window to another desktop, then switch to it<br>*Keys <kbd>Q</kbd>, <kbd>W</kbd>, etc. correspond to 1st, 2nd, etc. desktops*|<kbd>CapsLock</kbd> + <kbd>Q</kbd><br><kbd>CapsLock</kbd> + <kbd>W</kbd><br>...

 If you'd like, you can [enable the alternate configuration](https://github.com/pmb6tz/windows-desktop-switcher/issues/44), to use <kbd>Ctrl</kbd> + <kbd>Alt</kbd> as hotkey combination keys instead of <kbd>CapsLock</kbd> (e.g. use <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>1</kbd> to switch to the Desktop 1, just as you would use <kbd>CapsLock</kbd> + <kbd>1</kbd>).

+## Overview
+This script creates more convenient hotkeys for switching virtual desktops in Windows 10.
+I built this to better mirror the mapping I use on linux (with dwm), and it's always annoyed me that Windows does not have better hotkey support for this feature (for instance, there's no way to go directly to a desktop by number).

+Note, <kbd>CapsLock</kbd> will function normally even when using it as a modifier.

+## Running
+[Install AutoHotkey](https://autohotkey.com/download/) v1.1 or later, then run the `desktop_switcher.ahk` script (open with AutoHotkey if prompted).
+You can disable the switching animation by opening "Adjust the appearance and performance of Windows" and then unselecting the checkmark "Animate windows when minimizing and maximizing".

+### Notes about Windows 1809/1903≤ Updates
+This project relies partly on [VirtualDesktopAccessor.dll](https://github.com/Ciantic/VirtualDesktopAccessor) (for moving windows to other desktops).
+This binary is included in this repository for convenience, and was recently updated to work with the 1809/1903≤ updates.

+This may cause instability for users running older versions of Windows.
+If this is the case, [download the older DLL](https://github.com/pmb6tz/windows-desktop-switcher/blob/5289a0968179638f6e946a4cb69723510abd0d19/virtual-desktop-accessor.dll), rename it to `VirtualDesktopAccessor.dll`, and overwrite the previous DLL.

+If a future Windows Update breaks the DLL again and updating your files from this repository doesn't work, you could try [building the DLL yourself](https://github.com/Ciantic/VirtualDesktopAccessor) (given that it was since updated by its' creators).

 ## Customizing Hotkeys
 To change the key mappings, modify the `user_config.ahk` script and then run `desktop_switcher.ahk` (program will restart if it's already running).
 Note, `!` corresponds to <kbd>Alt</kbd>, `+` is <kbd>Shift</kbd>, `#` is <kbd>Win</kbd>, and `^` is <kbd>Ctrl</kbd>.
 A more detailed description of hotkeys can be found [here](https://autohotkey.com/docs/Hotkeys.htm).
 The syntax of the config file is `HOTKEY::ACTION`.
 Here are some examples of the customization options.